Xentrk/x3mRouting/README.md

 Amazon Prime, BBC, Hulu and Netflix block known VPN servers.
 If you want a VPN provider who can circumvent the VPN blocks, see my blog post [Why I use Torguard as my VPN Provider](https://x3mtek.com/why-i-use-torguard-as-my-vpn-provider) to learn more.

 ### x3mRouting LAN Client Method
-An altenative approve to easily assign LAN clients to a WAN or OpenVPN Client interface.
+An alternative approach to easily assign LAN clients to a WAN or OpenVPN Client interface.

 ### x3mRouting OpenVPN Client Screen & IPSET Shell Script Method
 Provides the ability to create IPSET lists using shell scripts and selectively route the IPSET lists using the OpenVPN Client Screen.